foreverphoenix/the-phoenix-flavour/content/skyrim-se/sss/builds/nord-witchhunter.md

 * **Resist Magic:** *Your Magic Resistance is increased by 25%.*
 * **Fortify Destruction Power:** *Your Destruction spells are 25% stronger.*
-* **Resist [Element]:** *Your [Element] Resistance is increased by 50%.*
+* **Fortify Conjuration Duration:** *Your Conjuration spells last 50% longer.*

-The ring slot is very similar to your necklace.
+The ring slot is similar to your necklace.
 Use it to shore up your defenses against the arcane or, if you're feeling secure, boost your Frost damage further.
 This is another place where you can carry multiple options without weighing yourself down.

 </details>